Sushi stress: Fishermen not catching many baby eels

+PORTLAND, Maine (AP) — The chilly rivers of Maine are causing trouble in the world of sushi.

-PORTLAND, Maine — Maine’s annual season for baby eels is off to a slow start because of a cold spring that has prevented the fish from running in rivers.
+The state’s brief, annual season for baby eels is off to a slow start because of a cold spring that has prevented the fish from running in rivers.

 The baby eels, called elvers, are an important piece of the worldwide sushi supply chain.
-They are sold to Asian aquaculture companies that raise them to maturity and use them as food.
+They’re sold to Asian aquaculture companies — sometimes for more than $2,000 per pound — that raise them to maturity and use them as food.

-Maine has the only significant fishery for elvers in the country, and fishermen are limited to a quota of a little less than 10,000 pounds per year.
-The season started March 22, and state records say fishermen have caught about 1,050 pounds, to date.
-They have until June 7 to try to catch the entire allotment.

-The elvers are extremely valuable.
-So far, they’re selling for $1,487 per pound at docks.
+“Everything is slow,” said state Rep. Henry Bear, who represents members of the Houlton Band of Maliseet Indians who fish for elvers.
+“But we’re hopeful.”

 Most Read Stories